lammps/lammps/doc/src/Run_basics.rst

 ========================

 LAMMPS is run from the command line, reading commands from a file via the -in command line flag, or from standard input.
-Using the "-in in.file" variant is recommended:
+Using the "-in in.file" variant is recommended.
+The name of the LAMMPS executable is either ``lmp`` or ``lmp_<machine>`` with `<machine>` being the machine string used when compiling LAMMPS.
+This is required when compiling LAMMPS with the traditional build system (e.g. with ``make mpi``), but optional when using CMake to configure and build LAMMPS:

 .. code-block:: bash

    $ lmp_serial -in in.file
    $ lmp_serial < in.file
+   $ lmp -in in.file
+   $ lmp < in.file
    $ /path/to/lammps/src/lmp_serial -i in.file
    $ mpirun -np 4 lmp_mpi -in in.file
+   $ mpirun -np 4 lmp -in in.file
    $ mpirun -np 8 /path/to/lammps/src/lmp_mpi -in in.file
    $ mpirun -np 6 /usr/local/bin/lmp -in in.file